Open-Turing-Project/TuringDocs/markdown/var.md

 The keyword **pervasive** can be inserted just after **var**.
 When this is done, the variable is visible inside all subconstructs of the variable's scope.
 Without **pervasive**, the variable is not visible inside modules unless explicitly imported.
 Pervasive variables need not be imported.
 You can abbreviate **pervasive** as an asterisk (__*__).

 OOT extends Turing in the following way.
-OOT changes form -  to allow the optional use of the **register** keyword to request that the variable be placed in a machine register.
-The OOT syntax for form -  is actually:
+OOT changes form (a) to allow the optional use of the **register** keyword to request that the variable be placed in a machine register.
+The OOT syntax for form (a) is actually:

 In the current (1994) OOT implementation, programs are run interpretively using pseudo-code, which has no machine registers, and the **register** keyword is ignored.
 See **register** for restrictions on the use of register variables.